Spooky abandoned city of identical castles

-(CNN) — Picture the scene: rows of identikit, palatial turreted buildings, surrounded by rolling hills and woodland.
+(CNN) — Picture the scene: rows of identical, palatial turreted buildings, surrounded by rolling hills and woodland.

-No, this isn't the beginning to the latest Disney movie -- it's a more eerie than that: all of these Gothic-style buildings lie empty, forming an ethereal, abandoned ghost town.
+No, this isn't the beginning to the latest Disney movie -- it's more eerie than that: all of these Gothic-style buildings lie empty, forming an ethereal, abandoned ghost town.

 Burj Al Babas is a $200 million housing development, located near Mudurnu, in northwestern Turkey, roughly midway between Istanbul and Ankara.

-When developers the Sarot Property Group fell into recession-fueled financial difficulty in 2018, the hundreds of castle-style villas, were abandoned, mid-construction, the AFP news agency reported.
+When the developers, Sarot Property Group, fell into recession-fueled financial difficulty in 2018, the hundreds of castle-style villas were abandoned, mid-construction, the AFP news agency reported.

 Abandoned palaces